Pronunciation: way-way-cuh-NOW-tlus

 The remains of Huehuecanauhtlus were collected from "the sixth spot" in the Barranca Los Bonetes locality, Tuzantla, Michoacán ("place of the fishermen") State, southwestern Mexico.

-The holotype (IGM 6253) is a fragmentary skull and skeleton, including parts of the left upper and lower jaw, vertebrae from the neck, back and tail with associated ribs and spines, and some hip bones, while teeth and a piece of left lower jaw (IGM 6254), from a smaller individual, represent the paratype.
+The holotype (IGM 6253) is a fragmentary skull and skeleton, including parts of the left upper and lower jaw, vertebrae from the neck, back and tail with associated ribs and spines, and some hip bones, while a neck bone, teeth and a piece of left lower jaw (IGM 6254), from a smaller individual found at "the third spot", represent the paratype.

 Hadrosauroid fossils were first discovered at Barranca Los Bonetes by Mouloud Benammi et al. in May of 2003, and more have been discovered since.
 But a lack of diognostic features means none of them can be assigned to Huehuecanauhtlus, or any other critter for that matter.